ZBox1005/Academic-website/content/blog/CLIPN/index.md

 ---
-title: Paper Reading - CLIPN for Zero-Shot OOD Detection:Teaching CLIP to Say No
+title: Paper Reading - CLIPN for Zero-Shot OOD Detection——Teaching CLIP to Say No
 subtitle: ''

 # Summary for listings and search engines